MarkHooijkaas/savv/README.md

 ```
 some_password: @savvy: BadPassword123
 ```
-`savvy-encrypt` will encrypt all the variables with this annotation (after trimming whitespaces after the colon and at the end of the line).
+`savvy encrypt` will encrypt all the variables with this annotation (after trimming whitespaces after the colon and at the end of the line).

 ## Decrypting and re-encrypting
 One of the main targets is to be able to simply edit the encypted variables in a file and the re-encypt them, where the encrypted string is not changed if the value is not changed.
 This is important in order to store the values in a version control system like git.
 In order to do this savvy-decrypt will keep the original encrypted value, next to the decrypted value.
 When encrypting with savvy-encrypt this will recognize if the value is changed, and if it is not modified reuse the old encrypted value.